phoenix-rtos/phoenix-rtos-doc/kernel/vm/objects.md

 The third column shows the BSD VM data structures after the process with the copy-on-write mapping forks a child, the parent writes to the middle page, and the child writes to the right-hand page.
 When the parent forks, the child receives a copy-on-write copy of the parent’s mapping.
-This is done by write protecting the parent’s mappings and setting needs-copy in both processes.
+This is done by writing protecting the parent’s mappings and setting needs-copy in both processes.
 When the parent faults on the middle page, a second shadow object is allocated for it and inserted on top of the first shadow object.
 When the child faults on the right-hand page the same thing happens, resulting in the allocation of a third shadow object.